How Do I Color My Eyebrows?

 Coloring Your Eyebrows

 So, you’ve made all of the preparations.
-You got the right brow product, you performed a 48-hour patch test, you have the irrigation solution just in case, and your face is squeaky clean.
+You got the right eye makeup product, you performed a 48-hour patch test, you have the irrigation solution just in case, and your face is squeaky clean.
 Feeling good?
 Feeling brave?
 Let’s move on to the main steps for getting that perfect eyebrow.

 1. Outline your brows with petroleum jelly